swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-10-save-and-load-the-model-with-mlem/index.md

       integrating them into the codebase
 - [x] Model can be saved and loaded with all required artifacts for future usage
 - [ ] Model cannot be easily used from outside of the experiment context
-- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model is not deployed on a public endpoint I can use everywhere
 - [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and